deepbsd/darchi/README.md

 # DARCHI    Dave's Arch Linux Installer

 This is just a personal script, very very simple, to install Arch Linux after booting the archiso ISO image.
+(It started off as being really simple, anyway.)

 You can download it to your booted archiso image like this: